aka8921/todoList-vanillaJs/README.md

 # todoList-vanillaJs
-Vanilla Js implementation of a siple todo List app did this to get a hang of implementing something in vanilla JS.
+Vanilla Js implementation of a simple todo List app did this to get a hang of implementing something in vanilla JS.

 # Running the project